PhD Students

 At UCLA (Anderson & Economics) I taught a popular PhD course in Organizational Economics.
 The syllabus is now a bit dated.

-At BU Questrom I won the MBA Core Faculty Award in 2024.
+At BU Questrom I won the MBA Core Faculty Award in 2024 and 2025.
 At Yale SOM I won the Elective Teaching Award in every year of eligibility (2014, 2018, 2023 [on leave in 2022]).
-I was chosen as one of Poets and Quants Best 40 Under 40 business school professors in the world and named as one of the best Yale SOM professors.
+I was chosen as one of Poets & Quants Best 40 Under 40 business school professors in the world and named as one of the best Yale SOM professors.

 Together with Kevin Williams and Fiona Scott Morton I taught the elective courses in Competitive Strategy (MGT 525) and Competition Economics & Policy (MGT 589).

-Together with Shane Frederick I taught the elective course in Behavioral Economics (MGT 854) which is also integrated with Nick Barberis's Behavioral Finance course.
+Together with Shane Frederick I taught the elective course in Behavioral Economics (MGT 854), also integrated with Nick Barberis's Behavioral Finance course.

-I co-authored a case on Prodigy Finance which funds educational loans to university students.
-The case was chosen as one of the most popular case studies of 2019.
+I co-authored a case on Prodigy Finance, chosen as one of the most popular case studies of 2019.

-I tweet about teaching- and research-related issues at the Twitter handle @florianederer.
+I tweet about teaching- and research-related issues at @florianederer.
 One of my favorite policy issues is the increasing consolidation of the US ski resort industry and the rising cost of US resort skiing.
-Luckily, backcountry skiing is only mildly affected by this trend.

 The Wire

-In my teaching I draw on economics and strategy examples from the television drama series The Wire, in particular the character Stringer Bell.
-Over the years many students and faculty colleagues have asked for more of these extracts.
-If you would like to have the complete list (including clips from Mad Men, Breaking Bad, Allen Iverson, The Daily Show and some game shows) please feel free to email me.
+In my teaching I draw on economics and strategy examples from The Wire, in particular the character Stringer Bell.
+If you would like the complete list (including clips from Mad Men, Breaking Bad, Allen Iverson, The Daily Show, and some game shows) please feel free to email me.
 Here is some press coverage of my teaching using clips from The Wire.

 Porter's 5 Forces vs Barbra Streisand